How to Switch from Windows to Linux

 Create a bootable USB drive

-- Download Rufus: First, download Rufus from the official website at https://rufus.ie/.
-Rufus is a free and open-source tool that allows you to create bootable USB drives.
+- Download Rufus from the official website at https://rufus.ie/.

-- Insert your USB drive: Insert your USB drive into your computer’s USB port.
+- Insert your USB drive into one of your computer’s USB ports.

-- Open Rufus: Open Rufus by double-clicking on the Rufus icon that you downloaded.
+- Open Rufus by double-clicking on the Rufus icon that you downloaded.

-- Select the USB drive: In the “Device” section of Rufus, select the USB drive you want to use as the bootable drive.
+- In the Device section of Rufus, select the USB drive you want to use as the bootable drive.

-- Eject the USB drive: Once the process is complete, eject the USB drive from your computer.
-Your bootable USB drive for Linux is now ready to use.
+- Once the process is complete, eject the USB drive from your computer.
+Your bootable USB drive is now ready to use.

 When you insert the bootable USB drive into your computer and reboot, the computer will start the boot process, and if everything goes well, it should boot from the USB drive automatically.
 However, if it doesn’t, you may need to change the boot order in your BIOS settings.